Bank of America® Unlimited Cash Rewards Credit Card for Students

 Your earnings for the card’s unlimited base cash back are equal to your cash back percentage for each dollar spent.
 For every dollar you spend, you will earn 1.5 cents back in cash rewards.

-As with most student cards, the Unlimited Cash Rewards Student credit card does not charge an annual fee, so earning rewards won’t be affected by interest or purchases made studying abroad.
-The foreign transaction fee and minimum balance transfer fee is 3 percent of the amount of each transaction, but missed payments or carrying balances will result in having to pay higher fees.
+As with most student cards, the Unlimited Cash Rewards credit card for Students does not charge an annual fee, so earning rewards won’t be affected by an annual fee.
+The foreign transaction fee is 3 percent and balance transfer fee is 3 percent of the amount of each transaction (for the first 60 days your account is open; after the Intro balance transfer fee offer ends, the fee for future balance transfers is 4 percent), but missed payments or carrying balances will result in having to pay higher fees.

-With the card’s 0 percent intro APR, you won’t have to worry about interest charges for your first 15 billing cycles, but after that, you’ll face a variable APR of 17.49 percent to 27.49 percent (variable).
-That’s still very low compared to the average credit card interest rate, making this an excellent low-interest card for students.
-It’s worth noting, however, that Bank of America doesn’t offer an intro APR for balance transfers, so you’ll have to pay the full APR once you switch to the issuer.
+With the card’s 0 percent intro APR on purchases and balance transfers, you won’t have to worry about interest charges for your first 15 billing cycles, but after that, you’ll face a variable APR of 18.24 percent to 28.24 percent.
+That could be a bit lower than the average credit card interest rate, making this a relatively low-interest card for students.

 Annual fee